mdmtk/docs/edge/source/guide/csp/analytics.md

 Description:

->This will enable or disable the use of Data Collection on the device.
+>This parm allows you to enable or disable the collection of data on the device by the Analytics Engine.

 <div class="parm-table">
  <table>